Core Color V3 Lightroom Presets

 Color Grading and Grain Effects

-Included in the pack are some useful Color Elements.
+The pack includes some useful Color Elements.
 These play with the Color Grading effect in Lightroom to add a little extra color toning to your images.
 They are great for using native camera looks that already look great, or you can use them on top of any of the Core looks to add a little extra color styling.

-Often, I mouse over these effects to quickly examine various Color Grading effects to see if any could enhance the image further.
+Often, I mouse over these effects to quickly examine them and see if any could enhance the image further.

 Grain comes in various levels, from Fine to Heavy, and within these are variations that can be adjusted from Crisp to Soft.